isomerpages/moe-navalbasesec/_student-development/Character & Citizenship Edu/Education and Career Guidance (ECG).md

 permalink: /nbss-curriculum/character-and-citizenship-education/ecg/
 description: ""
 third_nav_title: Character & Citizenship Edu
+variant: markdown
 ---
 <p>Education and Career Guidance (ECG) serves as a vehicle for students to develop their social and emotional competencies in all the 5 domains of SEL For example, as&nbsp;students go through lessons and activities to determine their personal strengths, interests and values, they develop greater self awareness&nbsp;and more accurate self-perception.</p>
-<p>Using the ECG development and delivery model as a guide, our school has developed an ECG programme that is customised to meet our students&rsquo; needs.
+<p>Using the ECG development and delivery model as a guide, our school has developed an ECG programme that is customised to meet our students’ needs.
 For example, the learning journeys that we planned are target specific with consideration to the subjects taken by our Sec 3 classes.
 Leveraging on our strong partnership network, we have been able to organise cohort-level activities and target-specific level activities successfully.</p>
-<p><strong>Naval Base Secondary School &ndash; 4 Year ECG Programme</strong></p>
+<p><strong>Naval Base Secondary School – 4 Year ECG Programme</strong></p>
 <table>
 <tbody>
 <tr>